KAccProf/KAccProf.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in using studying the effects of tax and financial accounting on workers and the broader macroeconomy.
+I am interested in using studying the effects of accounting on workers and the broader macroeconomy.
 I am currently a visiting assistant professor at the University of Utah, teaching financial accounting to undergraduate students.